What are the key statistics for childhood leukemia?

 About 3 out of 4 leukemias among children and teens are acute lymphocytic leukemia (ALL).
 Most of the remaining cases are acute myelogenous leukemia (AML).

 ALL is most common in early childhood, peaking between 2 and 4 years of age.
-Cases of AML are more spread out across the childhood years, but it is slightly more common during the first 2 years of life and during the teenage years.
+Cases of AML are more spread out across the childhood years, but this type of leukemia is slightly more common during the first 2 years of life and during the teenage years.

 Chronic leukemias are rare in children.
 Most of these are chronic myelogenous leukemia (CML), which tends to occur more in teens than in younger children.